Fortress64SB/LineageOS-Mojito/README.md

-A complete HOWTO by PTX64 ( https://forum.xda-developers.com/m/ptx64.11988819/ ) for unlocking and installing a secure, Google-less, LineageOS 19.1 on the Redmi Note 10 (mojito), including the latest Xiaomi firmware, TWRP + FBE-Disabler, Magisk + modules (for MicroG, Safenet, SSH), AuroraStore, Google Camera, AdAway and AFWall.
+ # A complete guide for unlocking and installing a secure, Google-less, LineageOS 19.1 on a Redmi Note 10 (mojito). <a href="https://forum.xda-developers.com/m/ptx64.11988819/">By PTX64 @ XDA Developers</a>

+- Including the latest Xiaomi firmwares.

+- TWRP & file-based encryption (FBE) disabler.

+- Magisk & modules: MicroG, Safenet, SSH.

+- Required basic app's: AuroraStore, Google Camera, AdAway and AFWall.
+## Purpose:

-Eventually you'll end up with a fully Google Authenticated, Google-less, fast, lightweight and hardened device, which allows you to use most app's on it.
-But it will also block internet access to newly installed/rogue apps, (Google) app spying habits, bloatware, advertisements and more by default.
+Installing LineageOS 19.1 on a Redmi Note 10 (mojito) in order to have a fully Google Authenticated, Google-less, fast, lightweight and hardened phone, which allows the usage of most app's without any issues.

+It will block any internet access to newly installed and possible rogue apps, circumvent or block (Google) app spying habits, bloatware, advertisements and more by default.

+## Disclaimer, coverage, requirements and software basics:

 - All copyright goes the respected owners, everything you do is at your own risk.

-Installing and using the Xiaomi unlock, fastboot and ADB tools is only covered in simple command terms because this is out-of-scope of this HOWTO.
+- Installing and using the Xiaomi unlock, fastboot and ADB tools is only covered in simple command terms because this is out-of-scope of this HOWTO.

-- You'll need Windows for the Mi Unlock App, though using the app under Wine or QEMU in Linux might be possible.
+- Windows is required for the Mi Unlock App

+- If Windows is used for installing LineageOS on the phone, download and install the latest minimal ADB/fastboot tool here: https://androidmtk.com/download-minimal-adb-and-fastboot-tool

+- If you cannot connect to your phone using the minimal ADB/fastboot, install the driver if not already installed: https://gsmusbdriver.com/xiaomi-mi-note-10

+.
 Most Linux distributions provide the required USB driver by default, and you can install ADB and fastboot though the package manager.
-For Windows, you'll need to install the lastest ADB/fastboot tool from here https://androidmtk.com/download-minimal-adb-and-fastboot-tool , and the last mentioned driver here if Windows update cannot find one on his own through Windows update and/or when you uninstall the Mi Unlock App: https://gsmusbdriver.com/xiaomi-mi-note-10

 ## 1. Unlocking the device.
 **if you don't do this, you'll will end up with issues or a bricked device later on.**